netresearch/sdk-eu-vat/INSTALLATION.md

 composer config --global https-proxy https://proxy.company.com:8080
 ```

-## Next Steps
+## Still Having Issues?

+If you continue to experience installation problems after following this guide, please:

+1. Check that your PHP version is 8.2 or higher: `php -v`
+2. Verify all required extensions are loaded: `php -m | grep -E '(soap|libxml)'`
-Once installation is complete, see the [README.md](README.md) for usage examples and configuration options.
+3. Review the [README.md](README.md) for usage examples once installation is complete